-In 2016, Mendocino voters passed Measure AI, establishing a local tax rate on medical cannabis businesses and allocating revenue from those taxes to general county services, including illegal cannabis enforcement but not to any services related to the civil regulation of new legal frameworks.
-The lack of funds for civil regulation had a direct impact on the pace and quality of County permitting processes, while providing money for enforcement against unpermitted (including a nervous demographic of "yet to be permitted") cannabis operations.
+In 2016, Mendocino voters passed Measure AI, establishing a local tax rate on medical cannabis businesses and allocating revenue from those taxes to general county services, including illegal cannabis enforcement but not specifically to any services related to the civil regulation of new legal frameworks.
+Although funds from Measure AI have not been specifically allocated to support cannabis development, the Mendocino County cannabis program has been heavily supported by the General Fund with allocations for additional personnel, vehicles and equipment.